jaredly/j3/Roadmap.md

 - [x] pickDocumenet isn't cleaned up somehow

+Ok, so:
+- adding a new toplevel looks like it's not incrementing the ... nextId of the document.

 # Ok thinking through version control stuff:

 Ohhhhg so. the rename is at tehe stake level isnt it.